-Face masks or face coverings must be worn by all employees, students and guests when on campus, regardless of vaccination status, except if alone in an enclosed room or vehicle.
+Face masks or face coverings must be worn by all faculty and staff when on campus except if working alone in an enclosed office or vehicle.
 Appropriate use of face masks or coverings is critical in minimizing risks to others near you.
 You could spread COVID-19 to others even if you do not feel sick.
 Please note: the mask or cloth face covering is not a substitute for physical distancing.
 Disposable and/or cloth masks will be provided by the College, if needed.
 Disposable masks may only be worn for one day and then must be placed in the trash.

-You may also wear your own cloth face covering following the CDC guidelines linked below and in the diagram.
+You may also wear your own cloth face covering following the CDC guidelines linked below, and in the diagram, which will help the College reduce the need to purchase additional masks, which are in short supply.
 The fabric design or pattern for cloth face coverings should be appropriate for the workplace.
-Cloth face coverings must only be worn for one day at a time, and must be properly laundered before subsequent use.
+Cloth face coverings must only be worn for one day at a time and must be properly laundered before use again.
 Having a week's supply of cloth face coverings can help reduce the need for daily laundering.